cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Username Enumeration

-Use ffuf to enumerate potential users based on a wordlist (assumes that the form we’re hitting is not AJAX-y):
+Use ffuf to enumerate potential users based on a wordlist (assumes that the form we're hitting is not AJAX-y):

 ```bash
 ffuf -w /usr/share/wordlists/wfuzz/others/names.txt \